Montmorency Lake

 Montmorency Lake, or Lac Montmorency, is a fresh water body located in the unorganized territory Lac-Jacques-Cartier, in the La Côte-de-Beaupré Regional County Municipality, in the administrative region of Capitale-Nationale, in the province of Quebec, in Canada.
 It is part of the Laurentides Wildlife Reserve.

-Lac Montmorency (altitude: 896 m) is one of the head lakes of the Montmorency River.
+Lac Montmorency (altitude: 896 m) is one of the sources of the Montmorency River.
 In the past, forestry was the main economic activity in the sector.
 The surface of the lake is generally frozen from mid-November to April; however, the period of safe circulation on the ice is from mid-December to the end of March.

 Geography

 Lac Montmorency is located 1.5 km southwest of Nadreau Lake (altitude: 838 m), 4.4 km northeast of Lac Hermine, 5.0 km west from Malbaie Lake, 6.9 km east of Jacques-Cartier Lake and 0.3 km northeast of Maltais Lake.

 The main neighboring hydrographic slopes are: